THE AI Programming Language

 Hyperlambda will always outperform Python on simplicity.
 On average, Python is 5 to 10 times more "complex" if we choose to measure complexity from token count.

-This makes it much more suited for creating AI agents and AI chatbots, since it reduces the "stress level" for the LLM during code generation.
+This makes Hyperlambda much more suited for creating AI agents and AI chatbots, since it reduces the "stress level" for the LLM during code generation.

 In addition, it's a functional programming language, resulting in much less dependencies between different parts of your app, much better encapsulation, and higher cohesion.
 This allows the LLM to correctly generate code, without requiring loading the entire app's codebase into context to understand how to perform the job.